Home > Basics > What Is a Resume?

 What to Include in a Resume

-When you’re early in your professional journey, you may wonder what to put on a resume and think you need to include as much information as possible, either to prove you’re perfect for the role or to help make your resume one full page.
+When you’re early in your professional journey, you may wonder what to put on a resume.
+Even later in your career, you may want to include as much information as possible to ensure the person reviewing your resume sees you as the top candidate.

 Contact Information

-You can also include a link to your LinkedIn profile and, if you have one, a link to your personal website or digital portfolio.
+You can also include a link to your LinkedIn profile and, if you have one, a link to your personal website or online portfolio (or both!).

 Summary of Qualifications

-No matter which resume type you choose, start with a summary of qualifications.
-This section is likely the first thing the hiring manager will zero in on when reviewing your resume.
-It should include your top skills and accomplishments but also be relevant to the job.
+The summary section is likely the first thing the hiring manager will zero in on when reviewing your resume.
+It should include your top skills and accomplishments that are relevant to the job.

 Unlike other parts of your resume, this section is in paragraph form, consisting of no more than four to five sentences.
 Using a “block” format helps save valuable real estate on the page.
-However, it is harder to read, so make sure you use short sentences that emphasize your skills so it’s easier to skim.
+However, this format is harder to skim, so use short sentences that emphasize your skills.

 Work Experience

-Where and how you include and format the work experience section of your resume depends on the type of resume you use.
-However, if you use a chronological or hybrid resume, list your accomplishments as bullet points.
-This makes it easier for humans and machines to skim or scan your resume and connect your skills with a specific company and role.
+Where and how you include the work experience section of your resume depends on the type of resume you use, but list your accomplishments as bullet points.
+This makes it easier to skim your resume and connect your skills with a specific company and role.

 Education

 Below any paid work experience, add a section for your education.
-This is specific to formal education, like attending college.
+This is for formal education, like attending college.

-Include the name of the school or schools you are attending or graduated from and the dates you were there.
-You should also include your degree and major or area of concentration.
-If you haven’t yet graduated, mention the type of degree and major you anticipate finishing and an expected degree date.
+Start with the name of the school or schools you graduated from and the dates you were there, then add your degree and major or area of concentration.
+If you haven’t graduated yet, mention the type of degree you’re working toward, along with your major and an expected degree date.

 If you left school before completing your degree, you can still include the information on your resume.
 State the name of the school and the dates you attended.
-However, instead of including degree information, you can either leave that information off or mention the concentration of courses you took.
+However, instead of including degree information, you can either leave that information off or mention just the major.

 Internships

 The next section is for internship information.
 It’s structured similarly to the work experience section.
 List the name of the company and the dates you interned.
-You can include a title if you wish or omit that information.
+You can include a title if you wish.

 This section can come after paid work experience and before the education section if you prefer.